Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/shadowchrome.md

 ## Render Mode

 The mode by which to render the shadow can be set via the [ShadowChrome](xref:@ActiproUIRoot.Controls.Primitives.ShadowChrome).[RenderMode](xref:@ActiproUIRoot.Controls.Primitives.ShadowChrome.RenderMode) property.
-The default `Default` mode uses fast WPF rendering and is intended for child elements that have a rectangular shape.
+The `Default` mode uses fast WPF rendering and is intended for child elements that have a rectangular shape.

 Shader effects can alternatively be used to render the shadow.
 Shader effects provide a very realistic shadow effect for contained content, but they are more resource intensive and should be used sparingly throughout UI.